 - patient advice for people at increased risk

 - use of antibiotics and mouthwash for people undergoing procedures

 - Children, young people and adults, and their families and carers

-This guideline is a full update to the 2008 short guideline (CG64) on the use of prophylaxis against infective endocarditis (IE).
-This 2015 update was triggered by a recent study suggesting that the incidence of IE may have been affected by the 2008 guidance.
-As a precaution, NICE has reviewed the evidence relating to the effectiveness of prophylaxis against IE and found no need to change any of the existing guidance.
-In addition, NICE concludes that the longstanding increase in the incidence of IE in the UK and other countries globally is not well understood and could be due to a number of factors.
+This guideline updates and replaces NICE guideline CG64 (2008).
+The 2015 update was triggered by a study suggesting that the incidence of infective endocarditis may have been affected by the 2008 guidance.
+As a precaution, NICE reviewed the evidence relating to the effectiveness of prophylaxis against infective endocarditis and found no need to change any of the existing guidance.
+In addition, NICE concludes that the longstanding increase in the incidence of infective endocarditis in the UK and other countries globally is not well understood and could be due to a number of factors.

 This guideline was previously called prophylaxis against infective endocarditis: antimicrobial prophylaxis against infective endocarditis in adults and children undergoing interventional procedures.

 The recommendations in this guideline represent the view of NICE, arrived at after careful consideration of the evidence available.
 When exercising their judgement, professionals and practitioners are expected to take this guideline fully into account, alongside the individual needs, preferences and values of their patients or the people using their service.
 It is not mandatory to apply the recommendations, and the guideline does not override the responsibility to make decisions appropriate to the circumstances of the individual, in consultation with them and their families and carers or guardian.